 My Research

-A preprint of my most recent paper, submitted to Nonlinearity: On the stability of a multi-agent system satisfying a generalized Lienard equation
+A preprint of my most recent paper, submitted to the Journal of Differential Equations for peer review: On the stability of Rotating States in Second-Order Self-Propelled Multi-Particle Systems

 My Trident Paper: Stability of Nonlinear Swarms on Flat and Curved Surfaces